 In his final remarks as secretary, Shinseki announced that the government would not give any VA performance bonuses this year and would use all authorities it has against those “who instigated or tolerated” the falsification of wait-time records.

 The Law Offices of Charles G. Monnett III & Associates has successfully represented clients across the United States injured by medical malpractice and misdiagnosis.

-If you or a family member have been injured or suffered an injury or a wrongful death linked to Veteran’s Administration scandal, please contact the Law Offices of Charles G. Monnett III & Associates for a no-cost, prompt and confidential evaluation of your case.
-Call us today at704.376.1911 or toll-free at 800.977.3077, 24-hours a day, seven days a week.
+If you or a family member have been injured or suffered an injury or a wrongful death linked to the Veteran’s Administration scandal, please contact the Law Offices of Charles G. Monnett III & Associates for a no-cost, prompt and confidential evaluation of your case.